Princess Wee Wee

 Princess Wee Wee was the stage name of Harriet Elizabeth Thompson Williams Franco (born c.
 1890), an African-American dancer and performer with dwarfism.
 Thompson was well known in her time as a singing and dancing star of sideshows, circuses and later, black vaudeville in a career that lasted nearly four decades.
 Noted for her diminutive height, Williams transitioned from being a sideshow act to a reputable tap dancer and singer, later performing for two US Presidents and European royalty.

-Biography
+Early life

 Harriet Thompson was born in Bryn Mawr, Pennsylvania, in the early 1890s.
 Not long after her birth, her parents moved to Baltimore, Maryland, where they lived in the city's Westside neighborhood.
-She had at least one sister who was of normal height.
+She had at least one sister who was of average height.